GDD-Minor-GTV3A/The-Herd/Assets/Team 1/README.txt

 FOG OF WAR INTEGRATION:
 1. Add fog of war prefab on scene.
 2. To make any object a fog reveler - add Fog Revelaer component.
 In componnet add revealer configs - ecah config represent one shape.
 So, if u need object to reveal circle and cone(like player) add 2 configs NOT two components.
+Player and dog already have revealers set up.
 3. To make object hidden in the fog - add Hidden In Fog component.
 In componnet assign MeshRenderer of the hidden object.
 If u want to dynamically add new hidden objects(spawn enemy or smth like that) - on spawn object has to broadcast AddHiddenObjectEvent, on despawn - RemoveHiddenObjectEvent.

+TOOL SLOTS:
+No need extra actions, all set up on prefabs.
+Slots can be changed on mouse wheel or number keys(1 and 2 for now) Right now, player has 2 slots:
+1. Whistle gives commands to dog
+    LMB - go to cursor position
+    RMB - set standart mode(follow the player and if there are free sheep, add them to heard) R - bark(not used for now, only writes in console.
+Latter will be used to scare enemies)
+2. Rifle
+    LMB - fire(only one bullet per click, has delay between shots) R - reload
+    RMB - not used for now(will be used for aiming)